 Real estate commission

-This could be one you're anticipating, but perhaps the amount is where the shock comes into play.
-Real estate commissions run between 5% and 6% of the home's sale price.
+This could be one you're anticipating, but perhaps the amount is what's shocking.
+Real estate commissions range from 5% to 6% of the home's sale price.

-If your home sells for $200,000, that in itself is up to $12,000 you'll pay out to your agent.
+If your home sells for $300,000, that alone is up to $18,000 you'll pay your agent.
 There may be opportunities to negotiate this cost down so you can avoid wasting money, but that's hard to do.

 Home cleaning and prep

-You'll need to prep your home as a part of the process of preparing it for sale.
-This could include cleaning the carpets, power washing the driveway, paying for updates to the exterior, trimming trees, and even a few coats of paint indoors.
+You'll need to prep your home as part of the process of selling it.
+This could include cleaning the carpets, power-washing the driveway, paying for exterior updates, trimming trees, and even a few coats of paint indoors.

 Even if you do the work yourself, you still have to consider the cost of materials and supplies to make these upgrades.

-The hope here is that any money you put into the home comes back to you in terms of a higher sale price.
+The hope here is that any money you put into the home will come back to you in the form of a higher sale price.

 Professional photos